 Dexterity in Children

 Poole et al., 2005 measured the dexterity of 416 children aged 4 to 19 years using the 9HPT, the results of which showed that dexterity improved with age as revealed by the completion time for the task.
-The scores also revealed that for all age groups, females performed better than the males.
+The scores also revealed that for all age groups, females performed better than males.
 In addition, the dominant hand performance was better than the non-dominant hand performance for all groups.

 The graph depicts the average scores (two attempts) of the 9-Hole Peg Test performed by children with an upper brachial plexus birth injury (Immerman et al., 2012).

-Another sample data that compares the performance of male and female CMT patients in the 9-Hole Peg Test (Niu et al., 2017).
+Another sample data that compares the performance of male and female CMT patients in the 9-Hole Peg Test (Niu et al., 2017)

-The 9-Hole Peg Test is an excellent paradigm to test dexterity in patients with various diseases, deformities and impairments.
+The 9-Hole Peg Test is an excellent paradigm to test dexterity in patients with various diseases, deformities, and impairments.
 The task can easily determine subtle hand function deficits that may be the early signs of many diseases.
-The task measures the dexterity of both the hands and require no familiarization process as it is a straightforward task.
+The task measures the dexterity of both hands and requires no familiarization process as it is a straightforward task.
 Further, the test has a good correlation with the upper limb Japanese Orthopaedic Association grading, making it a good index for the evaluation of upper limb functions (John et al., 2017).
 By adapting the task for a mobile device, the assessment can be performed by the patients in the comfort of their own space.

 Although a good measure of subtle hand functions, the 9-Hole Peg Test cannot be used for patients with severe upper extremity impairment or severe cognitive impairment.
 Combining scores for both hands is not recommended as it leads to erroneous results.
 Using the 9-Hole Peg Test in combination with other tests would allow for the better measure of dexterity.